ampil/export-android-tabs/README.md

 After the script is executed, you will get two files:

-* A `tabs.json` file with information about all your tabs in a raw JSON format.
+* `tabs [datetime].json` file with information about all your tabs in a raw JSON format.
-* A `tabs.csv` file you can open in Excel or any other spreadsheet processing software.
+* `tabs [datetime].csv` file you can open in Excel or any other spreadsheet processing software.

 ## Notes